 Best 10 Ways to Secure WordPress Site

-WordPress is the most popular CMS platform but it can be vulnerable to threats if not properly maintained.
+WordPress is the most popular CMS platform but it can be vulnerable to threats if not properly maintained for your online marketplace.
 So far we learned about the causes of security issues of WordPress sites.
-Now let’s learn the ways how you can deal with those issues and secure your WordPress Site.
+Now let’s learn the ways how you can deal with those issues and secure your WordPress Site online business and marketing.

 Choose a reputable host